 Narrative Poem: Many.
 Among them are: "Eärendil was a Mariner" and an excerpt from the lay of Beren and Lúthien.

-National Weapon: Axes for dwarves — the association is strong enough to make it into their standard battle-cry.
+National Weapon: Axes for dwarves — the association is strong enough to make it into their standard battle-cry ("The axes of the Dwarves are upon you!")
 Tolkien is probably also responsible for the standard fantasy association of bows with elves, though he doesn't really use it.
-Legolas habitually uses a bow, but fights with long knives when he runs out of arrows.
+Legolas habitually uses a bow, but fights with a long knife when he runs out of arrows.
 And elves in general are just as likely to use swords or spears .

 Near Villain Victory: Tolkien basically coined the word "eucatastrophe" to describe this trope; it happens plenty of times throughout the novel, being a particular favorite trope of his.

 The Necrocracy: The kingdom of Angmar in the Back Story and Minas Morgul in the main story.
-Appropriate, as they're ruled by the same evil sorcerer.
+They're actually ruled by the same evil sorcerer.

 Negated Moment of Awesome: The showdown between the Witch-King and Gandalf at the gates of Minas Tirith is cut very short by the arrival of Rohan.